Sparse Deep Learning: A New Framework Immune to Local Traps and Miscalibration: Prior Annealing Algorithms for Sparse DNN Computation

 Motivated by this result, we propose a prior annealing algorithm, which is immune to local traps and aims to find a consistent estimate of $(\bbeta^*,\bgamma^*)$ as defined in (\ref{trueDNNeq}).
 The detailed procedure of the algorithm is given in Algorithm \ref{priorannealing}.

 For Algorithm \ref{priorannealing}, the consistency of $(\tilde{\bgamma}, \tilde{\bbeta}_{\tilde{\bgamma}})$ as an estimator of $(\bgamma^*,\bbeta^*)$ can be proved based on Theorem 3.4 of \cite{Nguyen2017TheLS} for global convergence of $\bbeta_0$, the property of simulated annealing (by choosing an appropriate sequence of $\eta_k$ and a cooling schedule of $\tau$), Theorem \ref{Selectlem} for consistency of structure selection, Theorem 2.3 of \cite{SunSLiang2021} for consistency of structure sparsification, and Theorem 2.1 of \cite{Portnoy1988} for consistency of MLE under the scenario of dimension diverging.
+Then we can construct the confidence intervals for neural network predictions using $(\tilde{\bgamma}, \tilde{\bbeta}_{\tilde{\bgamma}})$.
+The detailed procedure is given in supplementary material.

 Intuitively, the initial training phase can reach the global optimum of the likelihood function.
 In the prior annealing phase, as we slowly add the effect of the prior, the landscape of the target distribution is gradually changed and the MCMC algorithm is likely to hit the region around the optimum of the target distribution.
 More explanations on the effect of the prior can be found in the supplementary material.
-In practice, let $t$ denote the step index, a simple implementation of the initial training and prior annealing phases of Algorithm \ref{priorannealing} can be given as follows: (i) for $0 < t < T_1$, run initial training; (ii) for $T_1 \leq t \leq T_2$, fix $\sigma_{0,n}^{(t)} = \sigma_{0,n}^{init}$ and linearly increase $\eta_t$ by setting $\eta^{(t)} = \frac{t - T_1}{T_2 - T_1}$; (iii) for $T_2 \leq t \leq T_3$, fix $\eta^{(t)} = 1$ and linearly decrease $\sigma_{0,n}^{(t)}$ by setting $\sigma_{0,n}^{(t)} = \frac{T_3 - t}{T_3 - T_2} \sigma_{0,n}^{init} + \frac{t - T_2}{T_3 - T_2} \sigma_{0,n}^{end}$; (iv) for $t > T_3$, fix $\eta^{(t)} = 1$ and $\sigma_{0,n}^{(t)} = \sigma_{0,n}^{end}$ and gradually decrease the temperature $\tau$, e.g., setting $\tau_t = \frac{c}{t-T_3}$ for some constant $c$.
+In practice, let $t$ denote the step index, a simple implementation of the initial training and prior annealing phases of Algorithm \ref{priorannealing} can be given as follows: (i) for $0 < t < T_1$, run initial training; (ii) for $T_1 \leq t \leq T_2$, fix $\sigma_{0,n}^{(t)} = \sigma_{0,n}^{init}$ and linearly increase $\eta_t$ by setting $\eta^{(t)} = \frac{t - T_1}{T_2 - T_1}$; (iii) for $T_2 \leq t \leq T_3$, fix $\eta^{(t)} = 1$ and linearly decrease $\left(\sigma_{0,n}^{(t)}\right)^2$ by setting $\left(\sigma_{0,n}^{(t)}\right)^2 = \frac{T_3 - t}{T_3 - T_2} \left(\sigma_{0,n}^{init}\right)^2 + \frac{t - T_2}{T_3 - T_2} \left(\sigma_{0,n}^{end}\right)^2$; (iv) for $t > T_3$, fix $\eta^{(t)} = 1$ and $\sigma_{0,n}^{(t)} = \sigma_{0,n}^{end}$ and gradually decrease the temperature $\tau$, e.g., setting $\tau_t = \frac{c}{t-T_3}$ for some constant $c$.